daniel-osterle/phase_analysis_public/README.md

 ## Private Scripts Description

+### f.process.raw.data.R

+This combines all raw data processing based on the proprietary scripts into one function.
+It has four input variables: *design.file* which is a custom file created in the public module process_results.R and contains general information about the microscopy and plate set up; *min.cell.size* which is the minimum size of circular regions of interest that is to be considered as a cell, *max.cell.size* which is the equivalent to *min.cell.size* for maximum size; *brightfield.cutoff* which is a numeric constant indicating the upper threshold of brightfield intensity for cells that are kept as all cells above the threshold have a brightfield intensity that deviates too much from the average and are removed.

-### postprocess_result_txt.R
+### MicroscopeToolBox.R

-Function to perform the postprocessing using custom scripts from the [Emmanuel Levy Lab](https://www.weizmann.ac.il/CSB/ELevy/home).
-In brief, these scripts filter background fluorescence, outliers and cells outside of a specified size range from the raw data.
-A detailed description can be found in this [preprint](https://doi.org/10.1101/260695).
+Contains various functions to perform the processing of raw data including filtering background fluorescence, outliers and cells outside of a specified size range.
+A more detailed description can be found in this [preprint](https://doi.org/10.1101/260695).

 ### Multiwell.R